The Sacketts: Plot

 Both Orrin and Sunday run in the election for town sheriff.
-Pritts, knowing that if Sunday wins, he will side with Don Luis and the Mexicans, and expecting that he can control Orrin (since Orrin is interested in his daughter) helps Orrin win the election by disclosing that Sunday is a disbarred lawyer and ex-convict from Louisiana.
+Pritts, knowing that if Sunday wins he will side with Don Luis and the Mexicans and expecting that he can control Orrin (since Orrin is interested in his daughter) helps Orrin win the election by disclosing that Sunday is a disbarred lawyer and ex-convict from Louisiana.
 Humiliated, Sunday starts drinking heavily and becomes increasingly hostile towards Orrin.
-Sunday accuses Orrin of being bought by Pritts, and slaps Orrin when Orrin calls him a liar.
-Later, Orrin sends Tyrell to ask Sunday to be his deputy, but Sunday blames Orrin for ruining his dream of a fresh start in Santa Fe, and angrily refuses the offer.
+Sunday accuses Orrin of being bought by Pritts and slaps Orrin when Orrin calls him a liar.
+Later, Orrin sends Tyrell to ask Sunday to be his deputy, but Sunday blames Orrin for ruining his dream of a fresh start in Santa Fe and angrily refuses the offer.

-Don Luis soon dies.
+Don Luis dies shortly afterward.
 Orrin and Tyrel, now appointed as deputy sheriff, prove that Pritts ordered a Mexican killed, and then ordered another of his men to kill him after he is caught.
-Pritts is taken away by the state marshall.
+Pritts is taken away by the territorial marshall.
 Orrin decides to run for mayor if Tyrel stays as sheriff.
 As Orrin is announcing his intention to the townspeople in the plaza, Sunday arrives seeking a final confrontation with Orrin.
 Tyrel sees him first and stands in his way.
 When Tyrel refuses to move, Sunday draws his gun.
 Tyrel draws and shoots Sunday first.
 Tyrel weeps as Sunday dies in his arms.

-Still trapped in the caves, and with Cap unable to go far due to his wounded leg, Ange escapes on a stolen horse and wires a message for help to Orrin, while Tell and Cap (when his leg is strong enough) escape back to Purgatorie on foot.
+Still trapped in the caves and with Cap unable to go far due to his wounded leg, Ange escapes on a stolen horse and wires a message for help to Orrin, while Tell and Cap (when his leg is strong enough) escape back to Purgatorie on foot.
 The Bigelows and their men catch up to them in town and challenge Tell to a gunfight the next day at daybreak.
 Orrin and Tyrel receive Ange's telegram and rush to join Tell at Purgatorie.